faasm/faasm/README.md

 Faasm is a high-performance stateful serverless runtime.

 Faasm provides multi-tenant isolation, yet allows functions to share regions of memory.
 These shared memory regions give low-latency concurrent access to data, and are synchronised globally to support large-scale parallelism.

 Faasm combines software fault isolation from WebAssembly with standard Linux tools, to provide security and resource isolation at low cost.
 Faasm runs functions side-by-side as threads of a single runtime process, with low overheads and fast boot times.

+Faasm is built on [Faabric](http://github.com/Shillaker/faabric) which provides the distributed messaging and state layer.

 The underlying WebAssembly execution and code generation is handled by [WAVM](https://github.com/WAVM/WAVM).

 Faasm defines a custom [host interface](docs/host_interface.md) which extends [WASI](https://wasi.dev/) to include function inputs and outputs, chaining functions, managing state, accessing the distributed filesystem, dynamic linking, pthreads, OpenMP and MPI.

-A preprint of our paper on Faasm can be found [here](https://arxiv.org/abs/2002.09344).
+Our paper from Usenix ATC '20 on Faasm can be found [here](https://www.usenix.org/conference/atc20/presentation/shillaker).

 # Quick start

 You can start a Faasm cluster locally using the `docker-compose.yml` file in the root of the project:

 ```bash
 docker-compose up --scale worker=2